Reporting#

 Registry().add_scenario_report("custom", CustomReport, CustomReportConfig(greeting="default value"))

-And use it in a test scenario:
+And it can be used in a test scenario as follows:

 [reports]